-In order to request an exception from the application of UFLPA Act or any other similar legislature, the customer may request MAS' vendors to sign a code of conduct forbidding the use of child and forced labor and addressing the risk of using government labor schemes in PRC or other counties, monitor compliance with such codes of conduct, conduct independent verification of the implementation and effectiveness of current practices and request that MAS terminate relationship with specific vendors.
-As a result, MAS requests that all vendors in its supply chain be prepared to comply with any of these requirements.
+In order to request an exception from the application of the Laws Prohibiting Child and Forced Labor, the customers may request Vendors to sign a code of conduct forbidding the use of child and forced labor and addressing the risk of using government labor schemes in PRC or other countries, monitor compliance with such codes of conduct, conduct independent verification of the implementation and effectiveness of current practices or request that MAS terminate relationship with specific Vendors.
+As a result, MAS requests that all Vendors in its supply chain be prepared to comply with any of these requirements.